PyRicky/LSTM_Generic_explainable/README.md

 and up to 4 optional parameters:
 --shap (default False) --> if you want to calculate also the shapley values for explainability (train phase)

+--shap_attributes (default False) --> for categorical attribute decide the histograms you want to show

 --end_date_position --> if the csv has also end_date column for every activity